 What do politicians and Jared Kushner have to do with federal prison reform?
 Prison reform is a large subject, and politicians will always politicalize aspects of any subject.
 Kushner could be the catalyst that results in reform.
 Why is that?
 He’s connected to the issues.

 His father-in-law, according to Insider’s Maxwell Tani, has tasked Kushner with solving some of the world’s most complex and confounding political problems domestically and abroad, including the reformation of the criminal justice system.… Read the rest

 I offer you Exhibit A, which proves that voters have the power to bring about positive prison reform.
 Exhibit A is the result of the vote on Proposition 57, which California voters approved on November 8th with 63 percent of the vote.
-As reported by the Los Angeles Times, the impetus of Governor Jerry Brown’s putting Prop 57 on the ballot was “to further shrink the state’s prison population.”
-The proposition “was supported by almost two-thirds of voters in Tuesday night returns.… Read the rest
+As reported by the Los Angeles Times, the impetus of Governor Jerry Brown’s putting Prop 57 on the ballot was “to further shrink the state’s prison population.”… Read the rest

 In a recent blog, I highlighted the death penalty referendums on three states’ November 8, 2016, ballots.
 In my opinion, the results of all three plebiscites are laden with the national swell of anger and the pernicious erosion of objectivity toward marginalized cultures in our country—in this instance, persons awaiting state-imposed death sentences.… Read the rest

 Most people have no idea whether offenders (ex-cons) have the right to vote.
 My barber, who knows a lot of things about a lot of stuff, made the wrong assumption about me.
 “How can an ex-con,” she said in her caring tone, “vote?
-Didn’t you lose your right to vote and to run for president?”
-I think she’s right about the running-for-president part, but she’s wrong about California ex-cons not having renewed voting rights.… Read the rest
+Didn’t you lose your right to vote and to run for president?”… Read the rest